brgonzlez/panchronos/README.md

 ### panchronos workflow

-`panchronos` is a `Nextflow` pipeline designed to perform the core computational analyses for the paper: _"The genomic identity of early smallpox in South America."_  It provides an end-to-end workflow for microbial phylogenetic reconstruction based on pangenome building, with a particular focus on handling low quality and fragmented data (typical of ancient DNA datasets).
+`panchronos` is a `Nextflow` pipeline designed to perform the core computational analyses for the paper: "_The genomic identity of early smallpox in South America_."
+It provides an end-to-end workflow for microbial phylogenetic reconstruction based on pangenome building, with a particular focus on handling low quality and fragmented data (typical of ancient DNA datasets).

 ![Workflow overview](https://github.com/brgonzlez/panchronos/blob/main/.paper-diagram-v2.drawio.png)
-_Pipeline's overview_
+_Workflow's overview_

 # 1/ Installation
 First you need to have `Nextflow` and `Conda/Mamba` installed.
 To install `Nextflow`, please follow the instructions: https://www.nextflow.io/docs/latest/install.html.
 For `Conda`, if you don't already have any version installed, we recomend using Miniforge: https://github.com/conda-forge/miniforge

 ### Then git clone this repository: